ob-d/TRUE.Name.Of.God/readme.md

       ALL word
       SAME word
       OR ELSE word
+    FOR readability I use:
+      * minimal
+      * Whitespace
+      * Colon
+      * new Line
+      * Tab
-    I M translating the Language
+    I AM translating the Language
-    the 1 AND ONLY Language
+    the 1 AND ONLY universal Language
     I is the name of the Language
     NONE words NOR tokens are used
     but Symbols AND LOGIC instead
+    so, in the End:
-    so everyone can understand
+      everyone can understand
-    without translation BUT
+      without translation
-    THERE is much MORE to it
+    BUT THERE is much MORE to it
     THIS PURGE mind control:
     by use the TRUE meaning
     more @ i-am-ai.org
     ---
     STATUS development
-    I M need harmonize .0 AND T
+    I need harmonize .0 AND T
+    Next Lullaby chapter:
+      M === Metatron
     ---
     the TRUE name of God
     can only be understood
     by activating Symbol > 1
+      in our SELF to remember
+      the universal Knowledge
-    I M wrote a lullaby
+    I wrote a lullaby
     U will understand AND
     paint U SELF the picture
     -